-- Loss of offsite power (LOOP) event-the simultaneous loss of electrical power to all unit safety buses (also referred to as emergency buses, Class 1E buses, and vital buses) requiring all emergency power generators to start and supply power to the safety buses.
-The nonessential buses may also be de-energized as a result of this situation.
-Note that while this definition includes "requiring all emergency power generators to start and supply power to the safety buses," an event in which all emergency power generators started but did not load in response to a loss of offsite power to all safety buses is still classified as a LOOP event in this report. - Partial LOOP (PLOOP) event-the loss of electrical power to at least one but not all unit safety buses that requires at least one emergency power generator to start and supply power to the safety bus(es). - Station blackout (SBO)-the complete loss of ac power to safety buses in a nuclear power plant unit.
+Loss of offsite power (LOOP) event-the simultaneous loss of electrical power to all unit safety buses (also referred to as emergency buses, Class 1E buses, and vital buses) requiring all emergency power generators to start and supply power to the safety buses.
+The non-essential buses may also be de-energized as a result of this situation.
+Note that while this definition includes "requiring all emergency power generators to start and supply power to the safety buses," an event in which all emergency power generators started but did not load in response to a loss of offsite power to all safety buses is still classified as a LOOP event in this report.

+An alternate definition of a LOOP event based on NUREG-2122 and NUREG/CR-6890 is "the loss of all AC power from the electrical grid to the plant safety buses."

+- Partial LOOP (PLOOP) event-the loss of electrical power to at least one but not all unit safety buses that requires at least one emergency power generator to start and supply power to the safety bus(es). - Station blackout (SBO)-the complete loss of ac power to safety buses in a nuclear power plant (NPP) unit.
 Station blackout involves the LOOP concurrent with the failure of the onsite emergency ac power system.
-It does not require the loss of available ac power to safety buses fed by station batteries through inverters or successful high-pressure core spray operation or station blackout power supplies (e.g. non-safety related SBO diesel generators or alternate offsite SBO feeds).
-For example, i.e., a LOOP concurrent with the failure of the onsite emergency ac power system is a SBO, even if SBO diesel generators are functional.
+It does not require the loss of available ac power to safety buses fed by station batteries through inverters or successful high-pressure core spray operation or station blackout power supplies (e.g., non-safety related SBO diesel generators or alternate offsite SBO feeds).
+For example, a LOOP concurrent with the failure of the onsite emergency ac power system is an SBO, even if SBO diesel generators are functional.